seamplex/feenox/doc/tutorials/000-setup/README.md

 ---
 title: Setting up your workspace
-subtitle: FeenoX Tutorial #0
+subtitle: FeenoX Tutorial \#0
+titleblock: FeenoX Tutorial \#0: Setting up your workspace
+lang: en-US
+number-sections: true
+toc: true
 ...

+# Foreword

-Once again, [FeenoX](https://www.seamplex.com/feenox) is a cloud-first engineering tool.
+[FeenoX](https://www.seamplex.com/feenox) is a cloud-first engineering tool.
 Therefore, it runs natively on GNU/Linux platforms.
 Theoretically, the tool could be compiled and run in other architectures such as Windows or MacOS in a non-cloud approach, although this is discouraged because those two operating systems are

  1. not cloud-friendly, let alone cloud-first; and
  2. neither free-as-in-free-beer nor open source.